 All bonus awards made to Material Risk Takers under the Company's variable compensation schemes are subject to forfeiture and clawback under the RBC Forfeiture and Clawback Policy for Code Material Risk Takers.
 A reduction may be applied, in summary, in cases of misconduct, a material failure of risk management or if there is a material downturn in financial performance.
-All variable compensation awards made to Material Risk Takers are subject to clawback for a seven year period from the date of award as required under UK remuneration rules.
-This can be extended to ten years in relation to PRA-designated Senior Management Functions where there is an outstanding internal or external investigation at the end of the seven year period which could result in the application of clawback.
+All variable compensation awards made to Material Risk Takers are subject to minimum clawback periods as required under UK remuneration rules, including a clawback period of upto ten years in relation to PRA-designated Senior Management Functions.
 Clawback can be applied in cases of misconduct or a material failure of risk management.
 Guaranteed variable remuneration is only awarded in exceptional circumstances, such as senior control functions roles, business critical roles and strategic hires and then only for a maximum of the first 12 months of employment.